PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 birthyear: the birth year of the rider in the format yyyy

-# Processing The Data
+# Processing the Data

 The data processing is done with sql in the bigquery sandbox console.
-The four (4) table files for the 1st, 2nd, 3rd and 4th quarters are uploaded into the bigquery consoles as Q1_2019, Q2_2019, Q3_2019 and Q4_2019 respectively into the the dataset named "cyclistic" under the project "hands-344017".
+The four (4) table files for the 1st, 2nd, 3rd and 4th quarters are uploaded into the bigquery consoles as Q1_2019, Q2_2019, Q3_2019 and Q4_2019 respectively into the dataset named "cyclistic" under the project "hands-344017".

-To get all tables into one table which will contain everything, a new table called "full_2019" is created and the table for the 1st quater (Q1_2019) is inserted first in the creation of the data.
+To get all tables into one table which will contain everything, a new table called "full_2019" is created and the table for the 1st quarter (Q1_2019) is inserted first in the creation of the data.

 ```
 create table hands-344017.Cyclist.full_2019 as